tbogdala/sentient_core/README.md

 ## Building from source

-The way the project is currently checked into github, `cublas` is enabled as a feature for the `llm` dependency.
-If that is not compatible with your needs, you will need to change the `Cargo.toml` file before building.
+The way the project is currently checked into github, `cuda` is enabled as a feature for the llama.cpp dependency.
+If that is not compatible with your needs, you will need to change the `Cargo.toml` file before building, or pass `--no-default-features` on the command line.

-For example, you'll need to change that to `metal` on macos.
+For example, you'll need to enable the `metal` feature instead for hardware accelleration on macos.
-As is, the project should build with accelleration for cuda compatible devices.
-Candle is also set to use `cuda` and there are no alternatives for a metal backend with that library, so just remove the feature set for MacOS builds.

-For Windows, I was not able to build the Candle dependency with the `cuda` feature, so you may need to disable it.

-Currently, Candle is only used for vector embeddings, so it should only affect sentence similarity in the prompt templates.
+The feature `sentence_similarity` uses the [Candle library](https://github.com/huggingface/candle) to load the BERT models for generating vector embeddings.
+As is, the project should build including `sentence_similarity_cuda` as a default feature, allowing accelleration for cuda compatible devices.
+When other backends become available, different `sentence_similarity` feature groups will be added, but it is recommended to just disable the feature if it cannot be hardware accellerated.

 ```bash